e-mehegan/EmilyMehegan_T2A2/README.md

 #### One-to-Many (Content to Review):

-	- One content item can have multiple reviews, and each review is associated with only one content item.
+	- One piece of content can have multiple reviews, and each review is associated with only one piece of content.
 This is established through the `reviews` relationship in the `Content` model with `back_populates='content'`.

 #### Many-to-One (Content to Author):

-	- Each content item is created by one author, and each author can create multiple content items.
+	- Each piece of content is created by one author, and each author can create multiple piece of content.
 This relationship is defined using the `author_id` field in the `Content` model as a foreign key referencing the `id` field in the `Author` model.

 #### Many-to-One (Content to Category):

-	- Each content item belongs to one category, and each category can have multiple content items.
+	- Each piece of content belongs to one category, and each category can have multiple pieces of content.
 This relationship is established using the `category_id` field in the `Content` model as a foreign key referencing the `id` field in the `Category` model.

 <br>